edplatform-startup/backend/docs/api.md

   - 400 Bad Request → Missing/invalid `userId`.
   - 500 Internal Server Error → Database error.

+### GET /courses/data
+- Purpose: Return only the `course_data` JSON for a specific course, verifying ownership.
+- Query parameters:
+  - `userId` (string, required) – UUID of the caller.
+  - `courseId` (string, required) – UUID of the course belonging to the caller.
+- Responses:
+  - 200 OK → `{ "courseId": "...", "userId": "...", "course_data": { ... } }`
+  - 400 Bad Request → Missing parameters or invalid UUID formats.
+  - 404 Not Found → Course not found for that user.
+  - 500 Internal Server Error → Supabase query failure.

 ### DELETE /courses
 - Purpose: Delete a specific course for a user.
 - Query parameters:
   - `userId` (string, required) – UUID of the user.
   - `courseId` (string, required) – UUID of the course to delete.
 - Responses:
-  - 200 OK → `{ "success": true, "message": "Course deleted successfully", "courseId": "..." }`
+  - 200 OK → `{ "success": true, "courseId": "..." }`
-  - 400 Bad Request → Missing/invalid `userId` or `courseId`.
+  - 400 Bad Request → Missing parameters or invalid UUID formats.
   - 404 Not Found → Course not found or does not belong to the user.
-  - 500 Internal Server Error → Database error.

-### GET /courses/data
-- Purpose: Return only the `course_data` JSON for a specific course, verifying the owner.
-- Query parameters:
-- Responses:
-  - 200 OK → `{ "courseId": "...", "userId": "...", "course_data": { ... } }`
-    - Requires `userId` query param (UUID) and enforces ownership.
-  - 404 Not Found → Course not found for the user.
   - 500 Internal Server Error → Database error.

 ### GET /content